Guide to Cocaine Overdose: Signs, Effects, & Treatment

 Cocaine Overdose Symptoms

 If you or a loved one uses cocaine, it is worth familiarizing yourself with the symptoms of cocaine overdose.
-If you suspect cocaine overdose, call 911 immediately.
+If you suspect a cocaine overdose, call 911 immediately.

 • High body temperature